 Does NEIU have a plan in case a person with COVID-19 is identified on campus? (added March 20)

-In order to minimize COVID-19 transmission, Northeastern has suspended face-to-face instruction through the end of the Summer 2020 semester and asked most employees to work remotely.
+In order to minimize COVID-19 transmission, Northeastern has kept face-to-face instruction to a minimum and asked most employees to work remotely, among many other precautions.
 Northeastern is limiting access to all facilities.
 Disinfection cleaning is taking place.
 The Nest residence hall also has increased its cleaning practices.

 Does Health Services have posters showing people how to cough and sneeze? (updated March 17)